 Surf fishing in Victoria for salmon.
 Winter is the best time of the year to hit the surf beaches in search of salmon around Victoria.
 Salmon an iconic bread and butter fishing species that school up in big numbers.
 When that school comes within casting distance the action is frantic and fun.
-Salmon are a underrated powerful sports fish which punch well above their weight.
+Salmon is an underrated powerful sports fish which punch well above their weight.
 When hooked they produce strong bursts of speed, powerful runs, vigorous head shakes.
 They will put on an aerial acrobatic show as the attempt to spit the hook.
 This is a truly underrated style of fishing.
-It fun but very different to other forms of fishing styles, here’s a few tips to get you started.
+It’s fun but very different from other forms of fishing styles, here are a few tips to get you started.

 These days long fishing rods are becoming increasingly lighter thanks to new graphite technology improvements.
 This means you can go for a light 5-10 kilo or medium 8-12 kilo fishing rod which will still cast a mile and provide tremendous strength without weighing you down.
 There are also heavier rod setups from 12-20 kilo.
 These heavier outfits will also work and allow you to also target gummy sharks and mulloway.

 Currently, I’m using a Penn prevail surf rod which is a comfortable 12 foot in length and a 8-12 kilo capacity which feels great.
 It’s light enough for salmon but big enough for bigger bycatch species.

 Selecting a lure rod to flick metal lures for salmon in the surf